 The region is home to a number of Aboriginal Medical Services that are mostly based in the region’s major towns, with visiting services travelling out to smaller communities across the region.

-(Courtesy of WA Country Health Services, Pilbara Health Profile, January 2018)
+(Courtesy of WA Country Health Services, Kimberley Health Profile, January 2018)

 For a comprehensive overview of the health profile of the Kimberley region, download WA County Health’s Kimberley Health Profile 2018.